JustForFunGames/GodotStateMachinePrototype/README.md

 ======================

 This project is a learning experience about how to implement a simple state machine.
-I don't assume this code to be helpful to anyone else, but if you really think, you can use it, go ahead and fork it.
+I don't assume that this code is helpful to anyone else, but if you really want to use it, just go ahead and fork it.

 ## Getting Started